jupyterhub/mybinder.org-user-guide/doc/tutorials/dockerfile.rst

        USER ${NB_USER}

    This chown is required because Docker will be default set the owner to ``root``, which would prevent users from editing files.
+Note that the repository should in general be clone with ``COPY``; although ``RUN git clone ...`` is a valid command for the ``Dockerfile``, it does not invalidate the build cache of mybinder.
+Thus, if available, the the cached repository will be used even after changes to the repository.

 5. It must accept command arguments.
 The Dockerfile will effectively be launched as: